 Neither platform offers a stocks and shares ISA (eToro does offer one via Moneyfarm, but it’s not in-house).
 For the most part, eToro comes with full Financial Services Compensation Scheme (FSCS) protection of up to £85,000 – except if you’re using its GBP eToro money account.
 Unfortunately, Robinhood doesn’t yet come with FSCS protection, but assets and funds are insured by a similar US protection scheme (that actually provides a higher level of coverage).

-eToro scored pretty well in the most recent Finder Investing Customer Satisfaction Awards 2024 results, but the Robinhood platform wasn’t yet available to UK investors at the time of our last survey.
+eToro scored extremely well in the most recent Finder Investing Customer Satisfaction Awards 2025 results, with 100% of customers saying they’d recommend the platform to a friend, but the Robinhood platform wasn’t scored our last survey.

 Round 1: Products